 You do not need an acceptable form of ID in order to register to vote, but you must produce this documentation the first time you vote.
 Therefore, it is recommended to provide this documentation during the registration process to avoid needing to mail in a form of identification when you vote.
 See the Secretary of State’s list of Acceptable Forms of Identification.

 The easiest way to register to vote is online at www.GoVoteColorado.gov.
-To register online, you will need a Colorado Driver’s License or Colorado State ID.
+To register online, you will need a Colorado Driver’s License, Colorado State ID, or the last four digits of your Social Security number*.
 Be sure to include an email address in order to receive important voting and elections updates from our office (we only email a few times during each election and will never spam or sell your email).
 Including an email address also helps us get in touch with you if there is ever an issue with your ballot.
 College Students: Please see our Student Voting Guidelines.

 By Mail / Email / Fax